kikofernandez/programmingfightclub/books/grasp-book/epub_prod/parts/introduction.md

 if you are *releasing* the lock.
 If your intuition is right, you'll fix the code, add the test that should have covered that case and be *presto* in 5 min to re-deploy the application.

-There is one problem though, the code doesn't have a well defined structure and the lock somehow was passed inside a lambda -- someone had to try out lambdas, they are cool -- so you have no way to releasing the lock directly after the lambda call.
+There is one problem though, the code doesn't have a well-defined structure and the lock somehow was passed inside a lambda -- someone had to try out lambdas, they are cool -- so you have no way of releasing the lock directly after the lambda call.
 You decide to look for the lambda that has a lock and does not release it, even when this method is reused by more than 130 queries (true story of my life).
 To your horror, you observe that the things going on in the lambda call are indeed updated